-If the worker is required to work fewer hours or take time off work as a result of a work related injury, the doctor will include this information on the workers' compensation medical certificate and, if the claim is accepted, the worker may be entitled to weekly compensation for lost wages during the time they can't work.
+If the worker is required to work fewer hours or take time off work due to a work-related injury, the doctor will include this information on the workers' compensation medical certificate.
+If the claim is accepted, the worker may be entitled to weekly compensation for lost wages during the time they can't work.